baldapps/artemis/README.md

 * Use lowercase for literals
 * Avoid the use of 'continue' keyword
 * Loops should not have more than one "break" or "goto" statement
+* A const cast shall not remove const or volatile

 ## Configuration